Important council events that took place between 1851 and 1980.

 31 July

 Christchurch became New Zealand's first City under the terms of a royal charter.
-This was because it was the 'seat' for a bishop.
+This was because it was the 'seat' of a bishop.
 The Reverend Henry John Chitty Harper was made a bishop by the Archbishop of Canterbury.
 For more information visit the Christchurch City Libraries webpage(external link)

 1857